STAY UP TO DATE

 Mobility is a factor in an increase in the incidence of overseas acquired HIV in Western Australia.
 South-East Asia is a common place of acquisition, with a number of infections identified amongst Australian male expatriates and long-term travelers.
 Research has indicated that a strong expatriate culture and networks exist outside of the Australian environment.
 There is however, a dearth of information regarding the local relationships formed by expatriates and travelers and the effects that these social networks have on their health.
 The characteristics of those acquiring HIV overseas and the settings of these acquisitions warrant further exploration to develop effective interventions to reduce HIV and STI risk in these contexts.
 The aim of the research is to investigate whether Australian expatriate social networks can be used to support peer education and social influence interventions to reduce sexual health harms including HIV/STIs.

-WA Department of Health Sexual Health and Blood Borne Virus Program and NT Health.
+WA Department of Health Sexual Health and Blood Borne Virus Program, NT Health and Department of Health, Northern Territory.

 SiREN has supported the project via supervision.